 We’re going to take a tentative step away from customer experience for just a second, but bear with us, there’s a reason behind it!
 Let’s focus for a moment on your lead generation strategy.
 In all honesty, even with an absolute gold standard B2B customer experience strategy, you are going to go through times of churn, where customers leave you through absolutely no fault of your own.
-Even with a marketing dream team that knows exactly how to generate leads, in this day and age, everyone is online, and customers - both B2B and B2C - are highly likely to look at reviews before making a final purchasing decision.
+Even with a marketing dream team that knows exactly how to generate leads, in this day and age, everyone is online, and customers - both B2B and B2C - are highly likely to look at reviews and testimonials before making a final purchasing decision.
 So back round to how customer experience plays a part in all of this!
 Put simply, build up the trust and loyalty of your current customers with an excellent customer experience, and they will leave your business 5-star reviews that are the social proof prospective customers need to get them over the line.
 It’s not enough for you to tell them how good you are, that you’re the solution to their problem.
 They need to hear it from the people who really matter.

 Understand your customers’ business and provide solutions based on what they’re trying to achieve